Jakub2222250/kindle-to-anki/readme.md

 The provider/runtime architecture allows each step to be implemented differently—for example, using a local LLM if desired.
 Even the Kindle Vocabulary Builder card collection can be replaced with a different source if implemented.

+Additional features:
+- **AnkiConnect integration**: Sends generated cards directly to Anki—no manual import needed.
+- **Smart duplicate detection**: Prunes duplicates automatically, but keeps repeated words if they appear in different contexts with different meanings.
+- **Incremental imports**: Tracks timestamps of previous imports to avoid reprocessing.
+- **API result caching**: Caches LLM responses to avoid repeated calls in case of failures or restarts.

 ## Prerequisites

 - [Python](https://www.python.org/downloads/)